origamiBoy/linkedin-game-solver/README.md

 - Automatically clicks appropriate cells to input solution

 ### Pinpoint/Crossclimb Solvers
-- Uses GPT to analyze and solve word-based puzzles
+- Uses OpenAI to analyze and solve word-based puzzles
 - Implements multiple attempts with different strategies
 - Stores successful solutions for future use
 - Can use stored solutions to quickly solve repeated puzzles

-## Browser Extension

-The project also includes a Chrome extension that can be used to solve puzzles directly in the browser.
-To use the extension:

-1. Open Chrome and go to `chrome://extensions/`
-2. Enable "Developer mode"
-3. Click "Load unpacked" and select the project directory
-4. The extension icon will appear in your browser toolbar

 ## Notes

 - All solvers run in non-headless mode for visibility
-- GPT-based solvers require an OpenAI API key
+- OpenAI-based solvers require an OpenAI API key
-- Solutions are cached in JSON files for future use
+- Script solutions are cached in JSON files for future use
 - The extension version provides a more user-friendly interface

 ## Contributing